semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ## Run cross-file analysis

-This section guides you through the Pro Engine installation and helps you to scan your projects both in CLI and with Semgrep Cloud Platform (SCP).
+This section guides you through installing the proprietary cross-file (interfile) analysis binary and helps you to scan your projects both in CLI and with Semgrep Cloud Platform (SCP).

 ### Run cross-file analysis with Semgrep Cloud Platform